|Nutritional Guidelines (per serving)|

-However easy the recipe is, there are a number of variations out there.
+However easy the recipe is, there are some variations out there.
 You will come across many recipes that do not distinguish the liqueur, recommend a different liqueur, or have various ratios.
-It really is not as complicated as all that.
+It is not as complicated as all that.
 To set the record straight, Galliano L'Autentico is the liqueur that makes the proper Harvey Wallbanger.

 In 2010, Lucas Bols returned Galliano to its original recipe.
 This helped catapult the Harvey Wallbanger back onto the cocktail scene.
-And if you'd like to celebrate it for no real reason other than to have a great drink, choose November 18 as it is National Harvey Wallbanger Day.
+If you'd like to celebrate it for no real reason other than to have a great drink, then choose November 18 as it is National Harvey Wallbanger Day.